jsiku/jsiku/_posts/2014-08-19-sample-post.markdown

 ---
 layout: post
-title:  "Sample post from harmony"
+title: Sample post from harmony
-date:   2014-08-19 23:56:45
+date: {}
+description: >-
-description: Just a sample post to show some of the typography elements supported from harmony theme.
+  Just a sample post to show some of the typography elements supported from harmony theme.
 categories:
   - blog
 permalink: sample-post
+published: false
 ---

 Just a sample post to show some of the *typography* elements supported from